Jewish Underground: Arrests and trial

 Nur Masalha claims that several of the suspects were "pampered" during their trial.
 Politicians from the Likud, Morasha, and Tehiya parties visited the suspects in prison to express solidarity.
 An "impressive group of prominent rabbis" formed a group to lobby on their behalf.
 Yigal Cohen-Orgad and Rehavam Ze'evi offered references testifying to the good character of the accused, while other MKs like Meir Cohen-Avidov and Dov Shilansky were supportive from the very outset.
 Yuval Ne'eman argued that they had acted purely out of self-defense.
 A bill to grant them an amnesty was presented to the Knesset by religious parties.
 In a public opinion poll conducted by Haaretz in mid-1985, according to Nur Masalha's reading, 52.6% of Israelis polled were in favour of the prisoners' immediate release without trial.
 Edward Alexander, however, reports that a Haaretz poll in June found that 60% of Israelis condemned the Underground's activities, and the culprits deserved severe punishment.
 14% of interviewees are said to have approved of the group, while 17.5% said some specific acts were justified.
-According to Israel Shahak, Rabbi Aharon Lichtenstein stated that the case was different from a Jew murdering other Jews: In this case, non-Jews, who have a different soul from Jewish people, had been murdered, and though some punishment was necessary, it should reflect this distinction.

 The presiding judge at their trial, Shmuel Finkelstein, cited extenuating circumstances by contrasted what he regarded as premeditated Palestinian terrorism to the retaliatory acts of the Underground activists:

 This group of men ... is unique.
 Most, if not all of them, have both yeshiva training and academic education.
 Most have served in the IDF (Israel Defense Forces) and have taken part in Israel’s wars ...
 Most are men of Torah and labor, who left behind an easy of life and went with their families to establish, develop, and protect Jewish settlements...
 The crimes of some of the defendants lay in the fervour of their religious faith; like the rebels under Korach, each picked up his pan of incense and loaded it with idolatrous fire against God’s command.
 The transgressions of people like these are not like the crimes committed by others who aimed to destroy, kill, annihilate.